Orwell Bridge

 Background

 A year-long study was made on the aerodynamic properties of the Orwell Bridge, to identify potential steps that we can take to keep the Orwell Bridge open to traffic during high winds.
 The report was carried out on our behalf by City University of London and they used the latest computer technology designed to test vehicle stability specifically on the Orwell Bridge.
 The bridge was split into 15 million ‘cells’ for the study and 36,000 tests were run.
-They assessed the accident risks for different types of vehicles and wind directions.
+They assessed the collision risks for different types of vehicles and wind directions.

 The aerodynamic study concluded that the current wind limit of 60mph for closing the bridge is correct for safety, but that reducing the traffic speed limit down from 60mph during high winds means that the bridge can remain safely open when the wind is at certain speeds.